Table of Contents

 Coming right up: Easter and Passover – springtime’s religious “twins.”
-This year: Jews will be sitting down at the first of their two special Seder dinners on Good Friday.

 Why do these two important holy occasions come so close together?

-Not hard to figure out when you remember that Jesus was a Jew, on his way to Jerusalem to celebrate his own holiday, which was then – and is still now – a date calculated by the lunar calendar.
+It’s not hard to figure out when you remember that Jesus was a Jew, on his way to Jerusalem to celebrate his own holiday, which was then – and is still now – a date calculated by the lunar calendar.
 The Hebrew calendar, still in use today to set all religious dates for Jews, determines Passover; therefore, the moon also determines the date of Easter.
 In addition: Jesus’ Last Supper is believed to have been a Seder dinner!

 Over all these many years, the two holidays still share important symbols from that long-ago time.